Agraw-Mindaye/odin-recipes/README.md

 # odin-recipes
-This project will consist of making a basic recipe website HTML, CSS, and Git will all be demonstrated
+This project will consist of making a basic recipe website.

+HTML, CSS, and Git will all be demonstrated